 Natural yarns are eco-friendly and sustainable

 As can be seen from the example given above, natural fibers are the eco-friendly choice when it comes to yarn as it will break down naturally.

 The natural yarns are also sustainable as the animals (for example sheep, alpacas, and llamas) that are shorn for their fleeces are not killed or harmed to make the yarn.
 Rather, they are shorn once a year (or more in some cases) and then left again to grow their fleece.
-KnitPal’s 100% Merino yarn, therefore, is also a lot more eco-friendly and sustainable that similar yarns that is made exclusively from acrylics or other synthetics.
+KnitPal’s Cotton to The Core yarn, therefore, is also a lot more eco-friendly and sustainable than similar yarns that are made exclusively from acrylics or other synthetics.

 The plants like cotton, hemp, and linen, etc. from which yarn are made, are also replanted when necessary or can be harvested year after year if the plant is perennial.